hkirk/swtafp-slides/slides/07/finite-trees.md

 ### Mapping

-So remember than catamorphisms collapses a recursive data structure to a new value.
+So remember that catamorphisms collapses a recursive data structure to a new value.

 * Can be a primitive value as `float`
 * Can be a new recursive data structure
-     * Easier if they are similar in shape
+     * In this case - easier if shape are similar

 ```fsharp
 type CircuitDescription =